Niniania/tech-test-netcore/SOLUTION.md

 Requierements question - should this choice be remembered - should it be persisted ? if so - per list basis or 1 setting per user ?

+6
+Also addedd a display if current logged in user is the owner or not, otherwise it might be confusing for the user